Truck Driver Fatigue

 - Passenger-Carrying Drivers: Cannot drive for more than 10 hours, and cannot go beyond a 15-hour maximum on a shift, including time spent not driving.
 They must complete 8 consecutive hours off today before they can drive again.
 They may not drive after 60/70 hours on duty in 7/8 consecutive days.

 Penalties for Violations

 These regulations are enforced by the U.S. Department of Transportation, as well as law enforcement officers throughout Missouri.
 Drivers found to have violated these rules can be put out of service, and repeat offenders can be fined between $1,000 and $11,000.
 Trucking companies that encourage their drivers to violate HOS regulations can also face serious fines and other penalties.

 Two trucking company officials were sentenced to federal prison in 1999 after investigations revealed they routinely allowed employees to violate HOS regulations.
 Companies can also be placed on probation if they are found to encourage or knowingly allow drivers to violate HOS.
 Such actions can also be seen as gross negligence, opening these companies up to civil lawsuits for any accidents that occur.

 Hit by a Drowsy Truck Driver?
 Call Our Attorneys

 We share the road with large commercial trucks all the time, but we expect their drivers to act responsibly to ensure people around them remain safe.
-If you or someone you know has been in an accident with a large truck, then call us at Norton & Norton, P.C., at 816-454-5800 to talk about your options.
+If you or someone you know has been in an accident with a large truck, then call us at Norton & Spencer, P.C., at 816-454-5800 to talk about your options.
 There is no charge to speak to a Kansas City truck accident attorney, and no obligation if you do.